FakhrulASA/Learn-DiffUtil/README.md

 ### Follow the following steps for integrate diffutil in your recyclerview adapter.

-#### 1. Firts create diffUtilCalback for comparing two list.
+#### 1. First create diffUtilCalback for comparing two list.
 This callback will be used to compare and get the uncommon item from the new list.
 ```kotlin
     private val diffUtilsCallBack =
         object : DiffUtil.ItemCallback<DocumentItem>() {